tyfon7/WeaponCustomizer/README.md

 Adjustments can be saved as part of a preset.
 Changes are treated the same as any other preset change - they do not apply to the weapon until you click "Assemble", and they do not save until you press "Save".

+## Configuration Options

+These options are available in the F12 menu.

+-   Step Size: Instead of smooth motion, you can force attachments to move in discreet pixel amounts.
+Note that this is screen pixels, so rotation affects this.
+-   Move Everything: Allows you to move every gun part, including ones that don't make any sense at all.
+Have fun.

 ## Supported attachments

 ### Foregrips